 London Perl Mongers is a group of people who use Perl in their work or personal programming projects and like to meet and talk about it.

-London.pm have technical and social meetings, have a mailing list, an IRC channel, and fit in to the larger Perl Mongers organisation.
+London.pm has social and technical meetings, hack days, a mailing list, an IRC channel and fits into the larger Perl Mongers organisation.

 Curiously, London.pm members aren't confined to London or even the UK, but live all around the world.

-London.pm social meetings are held on the day after the first Wednesday of the month.
-This usually means the first Thursday of the month.
+London.pm social meetings are held on the first Thursday of the month.
+Without fail.

 Additional "heretics" social meetings are held when the first day of a month is a Thursday.

-Several members of the group use the IRC channel #london.pm on the perl.org network.
-Connect to irc.perl.org, and /join #london.pm
+A lot of us use the IRC channel #london.pm on the perl.org network.
+Connect to irc.perl.org, and /join #london.pm.

-London.pm have sponsored a camel at London Zoo for two years, organised the first YAPC::Europe conference and raised a chunk of the initial funding for sponsoring Damian Conway via YAS.
-London.pm members have spoken at all of the major Perl conferences, including TPC, YAPC::NA and YAPC::Europe and the German Perl Workshop, and several of our members have authored books.
+London PM organised the first YAPC::Europe conference and raised some of the initial funding for sponsoring Damian Conway to work on Perl for a year via Yet Another Society.
+London PM members have spoken at all of the major Perl conferences, including TPC, YAPC::NA and YAPC::Europe and the German Perl Workshop. and several of our members have authored books.
+Once upon a time, London PM members sponsored a camel at the London Zoo.

-At the time of writing, Leo Lapworth is the leader of London.pm
+At the time of writing, Rick Deller is the leader of London.pm

-He follows a distinguished alumni of founding leader Dave Cross, Paul Mison, Mark Fowler, Simon Wistow, Greg McCarroll and Leon Brocard.
+Following a distinguished list of leaders, starting with founder Dave Cross, Paul Mison, Mark Fowler, Simon Wistow, Greg McCarroll, Leon Brocard, Leo Lapworth, Tom Hukins and Sue Spence.
 See the history page for more details.

-Yes; in addition to the pages mentioned above about the mailing list and IRC channel, we also have a section on frequently asked questions, a small glossary, a page about our history and another about the camel, as well as a page of general advice.
+Yes; in addition to the pages mentioned above about the mailing list and IRC channel, we also have a section on frequently asked questions, a small glossary, a page about our history and another about the camel.

 If you still have questions, why not join the mailing list and ask there?